abenkhadra/gosat/README.md

  - **Formula analysis**.
 A simple analysis to show the number of variables, their types, and other misc facts about a given SMT formula.
 This mode is enabled using `-mode=fa` option.

+The default output of goSAT is in csv format listing benchmark name, sat result, elapsed time (seconds), minimum found, and status code returned by `nlopt`.
+The minimum found should be zero in case of `sat`.
+Use option `-smtlib-output` for conventional solver output which is more succinct.

 ## Model validation